 "Light plays a crucial role in our lives, not only as a means of illuminating our rooms, but also as an influence on our health and well-being.
 Light plays a key role when it comes to sleep in particular.
 The right light for sleep can make the difference between a restless night and sweet dreams.
-In this article, you'll find out how to find the perfect light for a restful night's sleep."
+In this article, you'll find out how to find the perfect light to fall asleep in for a restful night."

 The right light for sleep

 Why is the right light important for falling asleep?
 Your body is sensitive to light, especially when it comes to preparing for the night.
 Light that is too bright or wrongly tinted can signal to your brain that it is still daytime, which disrupts the production of the sleep hormone melatonin.
-A specially selected light for sleep helps to prepare your body for sleep and encourages you to fall asleep naturally.
+A specially selected light for sleep helps to prepare your body for sleep and promotes a natural fall asleep.

-Color temperature and intensity: When choosing the ideal light for falling asleep, the color temperature is crucial.
+Color temperature and intensity when falling asleep: When choosing the ideal light for falling asleep, the color temperature is crucial.
 Warm light colors, similar to the sunset, signal to your body that it is time to prepare for the night.
 A sleep light with a color temperature of around 2700 Kelvin is ideal for creating a calming atmosphere.

 In addition to the color temperature, the intensity of the light is also important.
 Soft, dimmed light is ideal.
 It should be just enough to be able to find your way around the room without being too bright.
-A dimmable lamp next to the bed or a special bedside lamp can be the perfect solution here.
+A dimmable lamp next to the bed or a special lamp for falling asleep can be the perfect solution here.

-Placement of the light: The positioning of your light source is also important.
+Placement of light when sleeping: The positioning of your light source is also important.
 Avoid direct light on your face or eyes, as this can disrupt your sleep rhythm.
 It is better to distribute the light indirectly in the room or use lamps that emit light downwards or to the side.

-Adjust your habits: In addition to choosing the right light for sleeping, it is also important to review your own evening habits.
+Adjusting your sleeping habits: As well as choosing the right light for sleeping, it is also important to review your own evening habits.
 Reduce the use of screens before bedtime, as the blue light from devices such as smartphones and tablets can also inhibit melatonin production.

 Instead, reading a book in soft light can help you fall asleep.
-Choosing the right light for sleep can have a profound effect on your sleep quality.
+Choosing the right light for sleep can have a profound effect on your quality of sleep.
 By paying attention to the color temperature, intensity and placement of light, as well as adjusting your evening routine, you can create an environment that promotes healthy and restful sleep.

-Basic tip for the right lighting for sleep: Choose a soft, warm light and dim it in the hours before bedtime to gently prepare your body for the night.
-If you are unsure about which lighting options best suit your needs, don't hesitate to ask a appointment with one of our lighting experts.
+Basic tip for the right lighting for sleep: choose a soft, warm light and dim it in the hours before bedtime to gently prepare your body for the night.
+If you are unsure which lighting options best suit your needs, don't hesitate to make an appointment with one of our lighting experts.
 We will be happy to help you find the ideal lighting solution for your bedroom, simply and easily.

 "For a restful sleep, we recommend the use of dimmable, warm light in the bedroom to support melatonin production and promote the natural sleep-wake rhythm."